Numerical computation of generalized Wasserstein distances with applications to traffic model analysis: Introduction

 in addition to \eqref{eq:cost}, with the minimization occurring upon finite positive Borel measures on $\Omega\times\Omega$. \item A third approach relies on the logarithmic entropy-transport distance that was independently introduced by Kondratyev, Monsaingeon \& Vorotnikov in~\cite{KonMorVor2016AdvDE}, by Chizat, Peyr\'e, Schmitzer \& Vialard in~\cite{ChiPeySchVia2018FoundCompMath,ChiPeySchVia2018JFA}, and by Liero, Mielke \& Savar\'e in~\cite{LieMieSav2018InventMath}, called Hellinger--Kantorovich or Wasserstein--Fisher--Rao distance.
 This approach also relies on the minimization, among finite positive Borel measures on $\Omega\times\Omega$, of a perturbation of \eqref{eq:cost}, except that the penalization \eqref{eq:PR} is replaced by

 if $d(\pi^\supply_{\,\sharp}\gamma)=\sigma^\supply\,d\mu^\supply$ and $d(\pi^\demand_{\,\sharp}\gamma)=\sigma^\demand\,d\mu^\demand$ for appropriate densities $\sigma^\supply$ and $\sigma^\demand$, and $+\infty$ otherwise.
 (Incidentally, a similar objective, in which an entropic regularization is added to \eqref{eq:cost} and \eqref{eq:SS}, in considered in~\cite{ma2021AAAI}, where the appropriate dual formulation of the problem is addressed by Sinkhorn iterations.) \item A fourth approach relates to the contribution by Savar\'e \& Sodini~\cite{savare2024JMPA}, in which the logarithmic entropy transport distance is characterized, in its various equivalent formulations, by convex relaxation.
 In particular, their approach can be considered the natural one to numerically approximate the (Gaussian) Hellinger--Kanrotovich distance in its homogeneous formulation. \end{enumerate} We point out that the last two approaches only differ numerically, as in principle the corresponding unbalanced optimal transport formulations are analytically equivalent.
-Both extend WD to the cone of non-negative Borel measures of finite mass that are different from zero (see Rem.~\ref{GHKsiext} below).
-On the contrary, the first two approaches do give an extension of WD, despite defining a distance on the cone (see Rems.~\ref{FGnotext} and \ref{PRnotext} below).
-We recall that no extension of WD to the set of signed measures can define a distance~\cite{lombardini2022PAMS}.
+Both extend WD to the cone of non-negative Borel measures of finite mass that are different from zero (see Remark \ref{GHKsiext} below).
+On the contrary, the first two approaches do give an extension of WD, despite defining a distance on the cone (see Remarks \ref{FGnotext} and \ref{PRnotext} below).
+We recall that no extension of WD to the set of signed measures, possibly zero, can define a distance~\cite{lombardini2022PAMS} (non-canonical optimal transport distance have however been successfully defined, see~\cite{Amb-Mai-Ser2011,Mai2012}).

 \paragraph{Main contribution.} This paper has multiple goals: first of all, the four approaches are recalled and compared at the theoretical level, so to have a common and exhaustive reference for all recent developments about GWDs.